vseryakov/backendjs/README.md

 ## API only
 This is default setup of the backend when all API requests except `/account/add` must provide valid signature and all HTML, Javascript, CSS and image files are available to everyone.
-This mode assumes that Web developmnt will be based on 'single-page' design when only data is requested from the Web server and all rendering is done using Javascript.
+This mode assumes that Web development will be based on 'single-page' design when only data is requested from the Web server and all rendering is done using Javascript.
 This is how the `api.html` develpers console is implemented, using JQuery-UI and Knockout.js.

 To see current default config parameters run any of the following commands: